SaribJawad/Music-Queue/README.md

 ## Features

-- Real-time synced video playback
+- Real-time video playback with manual syncing
 - Create and join rooms
 - Add YouTube videos to a shared queue
 - Upvote videos to decide what plays next